Your therapy session

 Founder, Feelpath

-It is strongly linked to interpersonal distress, insecure attachment patterns, and developmental factors such as early language delays and reduced sense of agency.[3]
+It is strongly linked to interpersonal distress, insecure attachment patterns, and developmental factors such as early language delays and a reduced sense of agency.[3]

 The measurement gap

-ALI tests whether session-derived language measures can help close this gap.[4,5]
+The Alexithymia Language Index (ALI) tests whether session-derived language measures can help close this gap.[4,5]

 Core features of alexithymia